haskucy/family-river-cross-puzzle-analysis/README.md

 # Family River Crossing Puzzle Analysis
-"Family River Crossing Puzzle is a game in which players work together to cross a river using a raft, following rules and minimizing trips.
-This repository analyzes the smallest number of moves and ways to solve the puzzle."
+Family River Crossing Puzzle is a game in which players work together to cross a river using a raft, following rules and minimizing trips.
+This repository analyzes the smallest number of moves and ways to solve the puzzle.

 ![The Puzzle](family_river_crossing_puzzle_image.jpg)